synthesisASU/TorroidalFlows/readme.md

 ### zPos
 The position in the z dimension at which the initial plane of points will be drawn.
 This parameter is only in effect when point mode is toggled on.

+### pointmode
-pointmode - Determines whether points will be initialized in a plane or a cube.
+Determines whether points will be initialized in a plane or a cube.
 When ON, particles will be initialized on a plane.
 When OFF, points will reside within a cube.

+### colormode
-colormode - Determines the colorization of the particles.
+Determines the colorization of the particles.
 When ON, colors will be initialized based on x,y,z coordinates when the simulation is started.
 When OFF, colors will be based on x,y,x*y coordinates when the simulation is started.
 Colors do not change over time, and will remain constant based on the initial formula.

+### stepSize
-stepSize - This parameter is similar to the TimeStep in other PDEs.
+This parameter is similar to the TimeStep in other PDEs.

+### zPosition
-zPosition - The distance of the camera in the openGL context from the origin point of 	the simulation.
+The distance of the camera in the openGL context from the origin point of the simulation.

+### point_size
-point_size - How large the particles in the simulation will be drawn.
+How large the particles in the simulation will be drawn.

+## Post-Processing Parameters

+### Bloom Enable
+Controls whether the bloom post processing effect will be used.
+The Bloom effect creates both a blur and a sense that an object is emitting light.
+This parameter should always stay on!
+To remove the bloom effect, set the threshold value to be above 1.0.

+### bloom_amt
+Determines to what degree the bloom effect will radiate color away from the original object.
+The default is 1, a value less than 1 will make objects appear dim, while a value approaching 2 will cause all objects to appear washed out.

+### blur_width
+Determines how much blurring / smoothing should be applied to objects in the scene

+### threshold
+Determines the luminosity of an object before the bloom effect is applied.
+Setting this parameter to a value above 1 is he best way to remove the bloom effect from the scene.
+As the value approaches 0, more of the scene will be included in the bloom effect.

+### Slide Enable
+Determines whether the slide post processing effect will be used in the scene.
+Slide can be used to both reduce sudden impulses in color values or introduce a lengthened decay in color values.

+### slide_up
+The number of samples a value must be sustained at any position for the output value to increase to that level.
+0 is instantaneous, 60 is equivalent to a full second

+### slide_down
+The number of samples a value must be sustained at any position for the output value to decrease to that level.
+0 is instantaneous, 60 is equivalent to a full second

+### invert
+When on, the colors of the openGL scene are inverted (photo-negative)

+### Axes Enable
+When on, the X, Y, and Z axes are drawn in the scene for visual reference.
+(X is Red, Y is Green, Z is Blue)

+## Model Parameters